 Module B introduces students to the basic anatomy of the head and teeth in order to familiarize students with the anatomical structures involved in dental radiographs.
 Radiation protection and the hazards of X-ray radiation are studied.
 Emphasis is placed on maintaining radiation safety while obtaining the best possible diagnostic quality on dental radiographs.
 Students are also introduced to digital radiography.
 Theory, laboratory skills and clinical practice meet state guidelines for a Radiation Safety Certificate and comply with federal regulations for certifying radiographic operators.
 Students practice techniques of film exposure and mounting in equipped dental operatories with industry-approved structural and monitoring devices.
 Exposure techniques include bitewing, bisecting and parallel techniques and are performed on a patient simulator manikin.
 Upon successful completion of practice, students produce radiographs on site for clinical patients as prescribed by a licensed dentist.
 Students process film using a fully equipped darkroom or automatic processor.
 Students are also required to mount processed radiographs and to evaluate the diagnostic quality according to established criteria.
 Students retake non-diagnostic films.
 Professional responsibilities regarding the state radiation safety certificate are introduced as well as quality assurance and infection control.
 Related dental terminology is also taught.
+Out-of-class activities will be assigned and assessed as part of this module.
 Prerequisite: None.
-Lecture Hours: 40.0 Lab Hours: 40.0
+Lecture Hours: 40 Lab Hours: 40